-Mindi Kitten Appraisals upholds the highest professional ethics
+Mindi Kitten Appraisals maintains the utmost professional ethics

-Appraising is typically a long term career.
-Requirements to become a licensed appraiser have increased more than ever in the past.
-So it goes without question these days that real estate appraisal can unquestionably be dubbed a profession as opposed to a trade.
-In our field, as with any profession, we must follow strict ethical considerations.
+Appraising is a profession, and appraisers are professionals.
+The rigors of becoming a licensed appraiser have become more difficult than ever in the past.
+That's why it goes without question these days that real estate appraisal can unquestionably be called a profession as opposed to a trade.
+In our field, as with any profession, we have a strict ethical code.

 Mindi Kitten Appraisals provides honest and ethical appraisals for Lubbock County

-Appraisers will often be required to consider the interests of third parties, such as homeowners, both buyers and sellers, or others.
-Those third parties normally are spelled out in scope of the appraisal assignment itself.
-An appraiser's fiduciary responsibility is limited to those parties who the appraiser is aware of, based on the scope of work or other things in the framework of the job.
+There are some scenarios in which appraisers will have fiduciary responsibilities to third parties, such as homeowners, buyers and sellers, or others.
+Those third parties normally are listed in the appraisal assignment itself.
+An appraiser's fiduciary duty is only to those third parties who the appraiser is aware of, based on the scope of work or other things in the framework of the assignment.

-There are also ethical rules that have nothing to do with clients and others.
-For example, appraisers must keep their work files for a minimum of five years - at Mindi Kitten Appraisals you can rest assured that we stick to that rule.
+Appraisers also have standards outside of boundaries of clients and others.
+For example, appraisers must backup their work files for at least five years - something else Mindi Kitten Appraisals takes very seriously.

-We require the highest ethical standards possible from ourselves.
+Mindi Kitten Appraisals holds itself to the industry standards and guidelines set in place for professional behavior.
+We refuse to accept anything less from ourselves.
 We never do assignments on contingency fees.
-That is, we don't agree to do an appraisal report and get paid only if the loan closes.
+That is, we can't agree to do an appraisal report and collect the fee only if the loan closes.
 We can't do assignments on percentage fees.
-That is probably the appraisal professions most important rule, because it would invite fraudulent practices since raising the value of the home would up the their paycheck.
-We don't do that.
-Other unethical practices may be established by state law or professional societies that the appraiser belongs.
+That is probably the appraisal industries most important rule, because it would tend to make appraisers raise the value of homes or properties to increase their paycheck.
+We set ourselves to a higher standard.
+Other unethical practices may be established by state law or professional organizations to which an appraiser belongs.

-The Uniform Standards of Professional Appraisal Practice (USPAP) also states a violation in ethics as accepting of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," in addition to other situations We follow these rules to the letter which means you can be confident we are going above and beyond to objectively determine the home or property value.
+The Uniform Standards of Professional Appraisal Practice (USPAP) also defines a violation in ethics as the acceptance of an assignment that is contingent on "the reporting of a pre-determined result (e.g., opinion of value)," "a direction in assignment results that favors the cause of the client," "the amount of a value opinion," as well as other situations.
+We follow these rules to the letter which means you can be assured we are doing everything we can to objectively determine the home or property value.

 Got a Question?